epogrebnyak/weo-reader/README.md

 from dbnomics import fetch_series_by_api_link ts1 = fetch_series_by_api_link("https://api.db.nomics.world/v22/series/IMF/WEO/DEU.NGDPRPC?observations=1")
 ```

+2. Similar dataset, but not updated since 2018 (has earlier years): https://github.com/datasets/imf-weo

 ## Development notes

 - You can download the WEO file in command line with `curl` command: